Dust Mites Treatments and Products for Your Home

 Carpets are usually heavily infested with dust mites, with wall-to-wall carpeting being the most troublesome because it is so difficult to clean everywhere.
 Regardless, many enjoy the feel and comfort of wall-to-wall carpet and upholstered furniture, and don't want the hassle or expense of removal and replacement.
 So, although removal is the ideal solution, and truly the best for allergy sufferers, many folks need another option.

 Simple household chores, such as frequent vacuuming and dusting, can help reduce the amount of dust and surface allergen.
 However, since dust mites burrow deep into carpeting and upholstery, the usual vacuuming cannot reach them.

 "Regular vacuum cleaning removes surface mites and allergens, but it does not remove deeply embedded allergens or reduce the number of live mites."

-"The biology of dust mites and the remediation of mite allergens in allergic disease"; Journal of Allergy and Clinical Immunology; March 2001; part 2, Volume 107; Number 3: 406-413.
+Larry G. Arlian, PhD and Thomas A. E. Platts-Mills, MD, PhD.
+"The biology of dust mites and the remediation of mite allergens in allergic disease."
+Journal of Allergy and Clinical Immunology.
+March 2001: part 2, Volume 107; Number 3: 406-413.

-Unfortunately, dust mites are a reality in most every home regardless of the cleanliness, age, region or size of your home.
-Tests are available that can help measure the severity of the dust mite problem such as the MITE-T-Fast test.
-This easy-to-use test allows you to detect clinically significant levels of dust mite allergen in furniture, bedding or carpets and is great for monitoring progress with home dust mite control.
-If you are not sure you or a family member has allergies, visit your local allergist for an allergy test.
+If you want to know more precisely what you are facing, tests are available that can help measure the severity of the dust mite problem.
+Generally, these tests are easy to use, allowing you to detect clinically significant levels of dust mite allergen in furniture, bedding or carpets.
+Once you've begun taking measures to control dust mites in your home, testing is also a great way to monitor progress.
+If you are unsure if you or a family member has allergies, visit your local allergist for an allergy test.